 Engineering and Technology Education is all about redesigning the classroom to create an engaging environment that tackles real world problems such as: Computer Aided Drafting, Advanced Manufacturing, Automation, Programming, and Positive Environmental Impact.
 Wea Ridge Middle School follows the Project Lead the Way curriculum.

-Gateway to Technology - Part 1 is a critical thinking curriculum that focuses on engineering and creative problem solutions.
+Gateway to Technology - Part 1 is a critical thinking curriculum that focuses on engineering and creative problem solving.

 Who: Subaru of Indiana Automotive donated a grant to Wea Ridge Middle School to purchase two 3D printers.

 What: The 3D printers that were purchased are the Lulzbot Taz 6.
 Our classes use PLA material.

 When: The grant was received in December and assembled in February of 2017.

 Where: The 3D printers can be found in the engineering and technology workroom.